numirias/paxmod/README.md

     web-ext run --firefox /usr/bin/firefox-nightly --firefox-profile dev-paxmod --source-dir src

-(Make sure the chosen profile has the stylesheet API installed, you're in the project's root directory, and you're pointing to an existing Firefox binary.)
+(Make sure you're in the project's root directory, and you're pointing to an existing Firefox binary.)

-And to build the addon, run:
+To build the addon, run:

-    web-ext build --overwrite-dest --source-dir src

-This will produce a `.zip` file in `web-ext-artifacts/`.
-Rename the file to `.xpi` to have it recognized as a Firefox extension.
+    make build

+To release a new version, run:

+    VERSION=0.0 make release